ali-javed/CS302HW1/README.md

 Pending tasks:
-Think of a real work fractal.
+Think of a real work fractal.  - How about lightning?
 We need to look over segments of code to improve it more in terms of efficiency if possible.
-Still a lot of possibilities.
+Still a lot of possibilities. - Any suggestions?
+We probably need to identify 1 or 2 more improvements, so far we only did the absolute necessary Maggie mentioned in class.
+Also, in the end, update readme with instructions :)